jrecchia1029/modern-networks/docs/hitless-upgrades/hitless-upgrades-in-campus.md

 Check [https://aristanetworks.force.com/AristaCommunity/s/article/mlag-issu](https://aristanetworks.force.com/AristaCommunity/s/article/mlag-issu) for step-by-step instructions.

 High Level Overview:
+* Check for configuration inconsistencies.
+* Fix any ISSU warnings
-* Check the SSU process compatibility (see Platforms Supported and Features Supported - Verify with Account Team with any questions.)
+* Choose the correct upgrade path (see the compatibility matrix).
+Reach out to your Account Team with any questions.
-* Prepare switch for upgrade.
-* Disable unsupported features.
-* Check the CPU for any unexpected traffic.
-* If spanning tree is enabled, check that all edge ports are configured as such and that the spanning tree agent is restartable.
-* Check to see that there are no flapping interfaces.
-* Transfer image file to the switch using "install source" command.
-(Note: "install source" does more optimizations to the image to make it efficient for the switch.)
+* Transfer image file to the switch in MLAG you are upgrading first.
 * Modify boot-config file to point to the desired image file.
-* Start the SSU process (`reload fast-boot`).
+* Reload the switch.
-* Verify that switch is running the new image.
+* Verify that the switch is successfully running the new image.
+* Repeat the steps on the other MLAG peer switch.

 ### SSU
 Smart System Upgrade (SSU) provides the ability to upgrade an EOS image with minimal packet loss and without user disruption without needing to make a switch a member of an MLAG.
 Comparing SSU upgrades to traditional upgrades and even Accelerated System Upgrades, a smart system upgrade is the optimal upgrade method when optimizing for minimal traffic loss. (< 100 ms).